SouthGreenPlatform/VcfHunter/tutorial_DnaSeqVariantCalling.md

 -   prefix\_\*\_all\_allele\_count.vcf file for each
     chromosomes/sequences in the fasta provided as reference.

-g - Vcf merging: generate a single vcf from all chromosome/sequences in the fasta provided as reference.
+## g - Vcf merging

+Generate a single vcf from all chromosome/sequences in the fasta provided as reference.
 This step is not needed here has only one sequence is passed but you can try the command line anyway ;-)